 Who can I sue in a wrongful death lawsuit?

 Many different parties can be held responsible in wrongful death lawsuits.
 Some of the most common plaintiffs in a wrongful death suit involving medical malpractice are:

 - Pharmaceutical companies

 What is the difference between a primary beneficiary and a secondary beneficiary?

-Primary beneficiaries are the family members closest to the deceased—spouses, children and parents.
-Secondary beneficiaries are extended family members or legally dependent parties who relied on the victim for financial support.
-Secondary beneficiaries may only file a wrongful death lawsuit if there are no primary beneficiaries.
+Primary beneficiaries are family members closest to the deceased—spouses, children and parents.
+Secondary beneficiaries are extended family members who relied on the victim for financial support.
+Secondary beneficiaries may only file a lawsuit if there are no primary beneficiaries.

 At Schochor, Federico and Staton, our lawyers have decades of professional success inside and outside of the courtroom.
 We’ve won a plethora of prestigious awards from organizations such as Martindale-Hubbell, Best Lawyers, and Super Lawyers.
 Our team lectures locally and nationally to healthcare providers and legal professionals about medical malpractice.
 We’ve also spearheaded large class action claims against negligent doctors.

 If you lost a loved one due to medical malpractice, please contact our firm today at 410-234-1000.
 We have offices in Baltimore, MD and Washington D.C.